-Class D of the portfolio has a Total Expense Ratio (TER) of 1.22% for the period from 1 July 2020 to 30 June 2023.
-1.22% of the average Net Asset Value of the portfolio was incurred as charges, levies and fees related to the management of the portfolio.
+Class A of the portfolio has a Total Expense Ratio (TER) of 1.79% for the period from 1 July 2020 to 30 June 2023.
+This implies that 1.79% of the average Net Asset Value of the portfolio was incurred as charges, levies and fees related to the management of the portfolio.
 A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
 The current TER cannot be regarded as an indication of future TERs.
 The ratio does not include transaction costs.
-Transaction cost was 0.03%
+Transaction cost was 0.03%.